Author: Steamy Chick

 Getting the Right Herbs

 Another safety consideration when steaming is making sure to get the right herbs.
-Most vaginal steam herb blends are comprised of herbs that have cleansing and circulatory properties beneficial for clearing out old residue and helping with cramps.
+Most steam herb blends are comprised of herbs that have cleansing and circulatory properties beneficial for clearing out old residue and helping with cramps.
 Unfortunately, this category of herbs doesn’t work well for everyone.
 Specifically, women with short menstrual cycles (27 days or less) don’t tolerate cleansing herbs very well and it can cause their period to come early or may cause loose stools.
-Alternatively, if short-cyclers get the right herbs, it may help to extend their cycle to a normal 28 days while also clearing out old residue (see the Steamy Chick Hemostatic Herb Blend).
+Alternatively, if short-cyclers get the right herbs, it may help to extend their cycle to a normal 28 days while also clearing out old residue (look for a hemostatic steam herb formula).
+Before doing your first steam session it is advised to do an intake form with a Certified Steamcare Provider to determine which steam herb formula is best.Â

 To Cloak or Not to Cloak